|

 The

-Postulant Phase is a period of initial discernment before formal admission.
+Postulant Phase is a period of initial discernment, prayer, and

 Upon

-admission to the Minor Seminary, the seminarian is invested with the
+admission to the Minor Seminary, the seminarian is vested with the

 LEVEL